UPDATE 1/11/2015 - I have posted some updates to the current process to reflect: http://www.forexfactory.com/showthre...64#post7983964

-I base my SL on the current ATR(7) - usually 1.5XATR(7) or the previous swing H/L / Fractal.
+I now run with 3 entries per set-up and base my SL on the current ATR(7) - usually 1.5XATR(7) or the previous swing H/L / Fractal.

-Once TP1 is hit, move TP2 to B/E and then manage to your trading plan.
-I switch to the H4 and look for Add-Ons.
+Once TP1 is hit, move TP2 and TP3 to B/E and then manage to your trading plan.

 There are several posts on manual trade management such as: 164 / 204 / 246.
 I will always let TP1 close out, so for my trade management, this is for TP2 and add-ons.
 For trend runs, I manually move my SL up to the previous but one (2 candles previous) candle L for longs (wick not body), H for shorts.

-As trend runs approach major the 200EMA / Support & Demand Zones / Big Round Numbers / 32/68 on TDI, 25/75 on RSi(10), be aware the trade can stall or bounce against you, so consider a manual exit and then re-enter if the S/R is broken and the move continues.
+As trend runs approach major S/L levels, the 200EMA / Big Round Numbers / 32/68 on TDI, 25/75 on RSi(10), be aware the trade can stall or bounce against you, so consider a manual exit and then re-enter if the S/R is broken and the move continues.

 Typically, the TDI will flatten out in the Overbought (>68) and Oversold (<32) regions and that the TDI will start to give exit signals on trade slow downs and stalls.